anshu-intern/YouTube-Clone-Using-the-MERN-Stack/youtube-clone/README.md

         ■ Upload date

     2. User Authentication:
-    ○ Allow users to register and log in with:
+    ○ Allows users to register and log in with:
         ■ Username
         ■ Email
         ■ Password
     ○ JWT for authentication.
         Before Sign In , header has sign in button.
         When the user clicks on sign in , then it takes to a new URL where user can login and register.
-        After signing in , his/her name is be present at the top of the home page in the form of icon.
+        After signing in , his/her name is  present at the top of the home page in the form of icon.

     3. Search and Filter Functionality:
     ○ Implemented a search bar on the homepage.
         This search bar is present in the header and filters videos based on title.
     ○ Filter buttons are implemented and filters work based on category.

     4. Video Player Page:
     ○ Displays the selected video with: